LESSONS / Compilations

 A day will come and these works will spread across Anatolia, reach the centres of the ‘âlam of Islam and attract the gazes of the people of politics, shatter the ideologies of irreligion and kufr, which were intended to be implanted within a nation that for centuries was the flag bearer of the ‘âlam of Islam and serve as a barrier against the invasion of this country by the currents of the people of kufr, the people of dissipation and the people of dhalâlah, which consist of the ma’nawî collective personality of the taghûts of dhalâlah.
 They will be the means of the procurement of eternal salvation and happiness for future generations.

-Thus, in regard to being inspired and permitted by Allah to prepare the grounds for a most magnificent event in history, and with respect to his undertaking a duty with such sacred significance, Bediuzzaman could be considered the world’s happiest and the most fortunate of his time.
-He was never shaken even in the minutest way to give up his ideals, goals and personal attire.
-On the contrary, he carried the torch of hidâyah to illuminate the beliefs of the present world and dispel the darkness.
-He was in a great struggle because his duty and service were integral to the happiness and prosperity of all of humanity in both worlds.”
-Biography (174)
+Thus, Bediuzzaman was the happiest man in the world and the most fortunate man of his age since, with the permission of Allah and through the disposal of Ar-Rabb, he prepared the grounds for a most magnificent event in history and carried out a duty with such sacred significance.
+There had been no change or alteration in his attire, purpose or ideals; he was never shaken, even in the minutest way.
+On the contrary, he carried the torch of hidâyah that would restore the beliefs of the present world and dispel the darkness.
+He was in a great struggle with determination because his duty and service comprised the happiness and prosperity of all humanity in both worlds.

 Yukarı Çık